do-not-track-me/isothiazoline-allergy/README.md

 # Is this just some obscure problem?

-MI was awarded as the Contact Allergen of the Year 2013 MI is now [the most common cause of allergic contact dermatitis](https://www.occderm.asn.au/health-professionals/epidemic-of-allergy-to-preservative-methylisothiazolinone-mi/) in our patient population, and has been called a "contact allergen epidemic"
+MI was awarded as the Contact Allergen of the Year 2013, and is now [the most common cause of allergic contact dermatitis](https://www.occderm.asn.au/health-professionals/epidemic-of-allergy-to-preservative-methylisothiazolinone-mi/) in our patient population, and has been referred to as a "contact allergen epidemic".

 The situation has gotten worse after Parabens somehow got themselves a bad reputation, even though they are far less likely to cause allergies.
 So more manufacturers have switched to MI-like chemicals.